nikikilbertus/report_sky-moca/README.md

 *Skyrmion - Monte Carlo: Simulated annealing with the Metropolis algorithm for a 3D spin lattice*

+The julia notebook in the `source` directory of this repository does not contain the final version of the code, but only served as a playground for the initial development.

-The code can be found [here](https://github.com/nikikilbertus/Sky-MoCa).
+The actual code can be found [here](https://github.com/nikikilbertus/Sky-MoCa).

 ## Computational Physics Part